wp-plugins/wptouch/readme.txt

 = Version 1.9.5 =

+* Added Twitter updates menu item support for WordTwit's new features
 * Added CSS for TweetThis and AddThis plugins to be hidden
 * Added page/post title to HEAD for Tweet purposes
 * Added user agent detection for non-apple mobile devices to be served Twitter link correctly
-* Added Twitter updates menu item support for WordTwit's new features
 * Added 180-degree animation to post-arrow dropper and removed excess JS and code
+* Added new tab pane for the header (menu, tags, categories, account)
+* Added more theme compatibility for other touch devices
 * Changed default OBJECT and EMBED css to only apply to .post, not site-wide
 * Changed comment ajax routine
-* Changed 'Links Page' appearance, removed favicon script
+* Changed 'Links' appearance adding support for link categories, removed favicon scripts
+* Changed the way the header links are setup
 * Made progress towards reply and pagination in comments, not there yet

 = Version 1.9.4.1 =